botman/docs/configuration.md

 `https://api.telegram.org/bot<YOUR-TELEGRAM-TOKEN-HERE>/setWebhook`

 This POST request needs only one parameter called `url` with the URL that points to your BotMan logic / controller.
+If you use [mpociot/botman-laravel-starter](https://github.com/mpociot/botman-laravel-starter) it will be:
+`https://yourapp.domain/botman`.
+HTTPS is a must, because of security reasons.

 <a id="wechat"></a>
 ## WeChat